What is a belief?

 For example, I could make the statement, “I am a trader.”
 That’s a belief about who I am, or at least who I believe myself to be.

 I could say it’s possible to make 100 percent trading every year.
-That’s a belief about capability, and such ideas usually have the words “can” or “cannot” in them.
+But, of course, that’s a belief about capability, and such ideas usually have the words “can” or “cannot” in them.

 We don’t trade markets; we trade our beliefs about the markets.
-For example, a trader who believes in betting against the trend is likely to see opportunities only in contrarian strategies of trading.
+So, for example, a trader who believes in betting against the trend is likely to see opportunities only in contrarian trading strategies.

 A belief is a practiced thought grounded in lived experience.

 Beliefs are built up over years of thought patterns and require both interior and exterior validation to thrive.

 Beliefs about ourselves (our personality, weaknesses, past, future) are filters that are placed over the lens of how we view our world.

 In looking at how our brains work, we talked about generalization, deletion, and distortion.
 Our beliefs unconsciously guide all these processes.

 We all have stories in our minds.
 These narratives guide us on who we are and how to navigate the world.
 Our beliefs ultimately shape our reality.
 How we experience the world is dependent on our premises.